DIY Automatic Watering System for Indoor Plants

 If you have questions about watering your plants or other aspects of plant parenting, we’ve answered some common FAQs to help you out.

-Can You Use an Old Bottle to Make a homemade self-watering Planter?
+Can You Use an Old Bottle to Make a Homemade self-watering Planter?

 How can I water my plants while on vacation for a month?